abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Triple product](../02_category/triple_product_associativity.svg)

 You might recognize this isomorphism, from the definition of functional composition.
-It means that the cartesian product operation is (like functional composition), *associative*.
+It means that the Cartesian product operation is (like functional composition), *associative*.

 <!--
 {% if site.distribution == 'print'%}